-I am pleased to report that, as noted in the Directors' Report, we have achieved further increase in an overall compliance with HIQA regulations and are currently at a 99% compliance level.
-This is a remarkable achievement, showing a great improvement year upon year and indicates that the service we give to those we support is at a very high level.
+I am pleased to report that, as noted in the Directors' Report, we have maintained an overall compliance with HIQA regulations and are currently at 95% compliance level.
+This is testament to the ongoing commitment of our team to providing safe, effective, quality services to those we support, particularly while contending with the additional challenges brought about by the Covid pandemic in recent years.